Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Writing.md

 ## Type: Agree or not (Opinion)

 ### Template

-In the ongoing debate over `topic`, there are differing views on whether `opinion 1` or `opinion 2`.
-My stance leans towards the former/latter for several compelling reasons.
+In the ongoing debate over `preventing pollution`, there are differing views on whether `we should prioritize industrial development` or `strike a balance between productivity and the environment`.
+My stance leans towards the latter for several compelling reasons.

 `arguments`